Pilou97/rock-n-rollup/doc/src/plugins/dac.md

 # Dac

-The `Dac` plugin gives you a way to read data from the reveal data channel (populated by the DAC)
+The `Dac` plugin gives you a way to read data from the reveal data channel (populated by the DAC).

 ```rust, noplayground
 # extern crate rock_n_rollup;